xohaeb/systronlab.github.io/_projects/interoperability.md

 ---

+#### 4. Open-Source OpenRAN Gym
+OpenRAN Gym is an open-source toolbox that allows researchers to develop, test, and deploy AI/ML-based xApps on an O-RAN-compliant network.
+It provides a software pipeline for data collection, model training, and xApp deployment on RAN systems like srsRAN or OpenAirInterface, running on experimental platforms such as Colosseum or Arena.
+The platform’s flexibility enables users to collect data and design solutions in simulated environments before deploying them on production networks.

+##### 4.1 Configuring SCOPE for Data Collection and RAN Control
+SCOPE (Softwarization and Controllability for Open Programmable Environments) serves as the control and data collection layer within OpenRAN Gym, managing RAN slicing, scheduling, and other key performance metrics (KPMs).
+It builds on top of srsRAN and extends its functionality to support network slicing and dynamic scheduling policies, which can be modified at runtime through APIs.

+#### 4.2 Launching ColO-RAN Near-RT RIC in Colosseum
+ColO-RAN is the near-real-time RIC used in Colosseum to host and manage xApps within the OpenRAN Gym environment.
+Configuring it involves setting up Docker containers to manage E2 interface messages, routing, and database storage of RAN node details.
+OpenRAN Gym provides template scripts for creating xApps, which are then packaged as Docker containers and instantiated on the RIC.
+The experimental environment, Colosseum, supports extensive data collection, generating datasets under varied wireless and traffic conditions.

 ## Conclusion

 Through these initiatives, we are making significant strides in improving RAN interoperability, which is crucial for the advancement of next-generation wireless networks.